PREVIEW-Tesla succession planning, demand in focus ahead of shareholder meeting

 May 16 (Reuters) - Tesla Inc TSLA.O CEO Elon Musk will be under pressure to address investor concerns about the lack of a clear successor, softening demand and delays of some new models when he speaks at the electric-car maker's annual shareholder meeting on Tuesday.

-The billionaire entrepreneur, also the top boss of Twitter, last week announced that NBCUniversal's former advertising head Linda Yaccarino will succeed him as Twitter CEO and that he will focus on products and technology at the social media firm.
+The billionaire entrepreneur, also the top boss of Twitter, last week said NBCUniversal's former advertising head Linda Yaccarino will succeed him as Twitter CEO and that he will focus on products and technology at the social media firm.

 Musk said the move would allow him to devote more time to the electric carmaker, but his commitments to other ventures such as a new AI startup remain a worry.